UEFA Cup Trivia

 Champions League Rejects

 There are currently two ways to enter the UEFA Cup (c.q.
-Europa League) after first entering the Champions League: by finishing third in the group stage or by being eliminated in the final qualifying round (since 2009/10 also the losers in the penultimate qualifying round enter the 'new' Europa League).
+Europa League) after first entering the Champions League: by finishing third in the group stage or by being eliminated in the final qualifying round (since 2009/10 also the losers in the penultimate qualifying round enter the 'new' Europa League, and since 2018/19 almost all clubs eliminated during Champions League qualifying obtain a second chance in the second continental tournament, which thus has truly become a Losers' Cup, a worthy successor of the 1920 Scheltemabeker).

-Three UEFA Cup finals were played by two clubs who had initially entered the Champions League but were 'relegated' to the UEFA Cup after finishing third in the (first) group stage:
+Four UEFA Cup/Europa League finals were played by two clubs who had initially entered the Champions League but were 'relegated' to the UEFA Cup after finishing third in the (first) group stage:

-Among the clubs eliminated during the final qualifying round for the Champions League, Celtic subsequently had the best performance in the UEFA Cup, reaching the final in 2002/03.
-Five other clubs managed to reach the semifinals of the UEFA Cup after failing to enter the Champions League group stage: Spartak Moskva (1997/98), Boavista (2002/03; they lost their semifinal to Celtic but saw city rivals Porto exact revenge on their conquerors in the final), Newcastle United (2003/04), Steaua Bucuresti (2005/06) and Osasuna (2006/07).
+Among the clubs eliminated during the final qualifying round for the Champions League, Celtic subsequently had the best performance in the UEFA Cup, reaching the final in 2002/03, a feat emulated by Dnipro Dnipropetrovsk (who in fact had been eliminated in the penultimate round of Champions League qualifying) in 2014/15 and by Ajax in 2016/17.
+Twelve other clubs managed to reach the semifinals of the UEFA Cup after failing to enter the Champions League group stage: Spartak Moskva (1997/98), Boavista (2002/03; they lost their semifinal to Celtic but saw city rivals Porto exact revenge on their conquerors in the final), Newcastle United (2003/04), Steaua Bucuresti (2005/06), Osasuna (2006/07), Basel (2012/13), Fenerbahçe (2012/13), Napoli (2014/15; they lost their semifinal to Dnipro Dnipropetrovsk), Shakhtar Donetsk (2015/16) and RB Salzburg (2017/18).
+In 2012/13 all four Europa League semifinalists had started their European campaign in the Champions League.
+Of those, Basel had started in the first qualifying round.
+In both 2002/03 and 2014/15, all entrants emanating from the Champions League group stage were eliminated before the semifinal stage.
+However, in both seasons two clubs eliminated in the qualifying rounds for the Champions League reached the semifinals.

-Entering both the Champions League and/or its qualifying rounds and the UEFA Cup (or Europa League) in the same season has now become so common that a separate statistic of all clubs having done so in three or more consecutive seasons is warranted (between square brackets the means of entering the UEFA Cup (or Europa League) is indicated in chronological order, G denoting group stage, q denoting qualifying round):
+Entering both the Champions League and/or its qualifying rounds and the UEFA Cup (or Europa League) in the same season has now become so common (as mentioned before, by now almost every club eliminated from the qualifying tournament of the Champions League ends up in the (qualifying tournament of the) Europa League) that a separate statistic of all clubs having done so in three or more consecutive seasons is of some interest (between square brackets the means of entering the UEFA Cup (or Europa League) is indicated, in chronological order, G denoting group stage, q denoting qualifying round):

 4 FC Brugge (2002/03-2005/06) [qGqG]